top of page

 This is where a focus on values is paramount to keeping the leader focused, ethical, and creative.
 It's important to keep a strong grounding in wisdom and moral, ethical, or spiritual values to help guide the way through excessive ambiguity.
 If there has been any dehumanization of others (employees, customers, vendors, investors, etc.), this is also the time to address it.

 Often, this stage becomes the key inflection moment where leaders find what matters most to them.
 When properly supported, many leaders brainstorm some of the best transformations of their careers at this stage, with unrestricted creativity and new courage.
 These are the moments that we dramatize in superhero movies.
 It's the Abyss in the Hero's Journey.
-This is pulling victory from the jaws of defeat (although, at this stage, the definitions of victory and defeat may have changed to match to the leader's deepest values).
+This is pulling victory from the jaws of defeat (although, at this stage, the definitions of victory and defeat may have changed to match the leader's deepest values).

 As Horowitz has pointed out, these WFIO ("We're F*cked, It's Over") moments occur in all companies.
 These are the defining moments of change.
 Re-imagining the organizational system at these junctures, based on deep values, can help reset the culture and success of the organization for years to come.